 Essential for Pregnant Women

 Termite mounds are used for preparing herbal concoctions applied on the stomach of pregnant women.
-Studies reveal that the mounds contain high amount of calcium and iron that are helpful for pregnant women.
+Studies reveal that the mounds contain a high amount of calcium and iron that are helpful for pregnant women.

 Wilsanand (2005) report that Odontotermes formosanus contains analgesic properties and as such can be effective for treating pain, rheumatism.